-There are over 60 unique volunteer positions throughout the hospital and Southlake Residential Care Village.
-During the interview, Community Resources staff will review your skills, abilities, and interests, as well as the experience you would like to gain from volunteering, in order to match you with the most suitable vacancy.
-Once you begin volunteering, you can job shadow other volunteer positions to learn more about Southlake Regional Health Centre or Southlake Residential Care Village.
+There are more than 120 unique volunteer positions throughout Southlake Regional Health Centre and Southlake Residential Care Village.
+During your interview, Community Resources staff will review your skills, abilities, interests, availabilaity, as well as the experience you would like to gain from volunteering, in order to match you with the most suitable vacancy.
+Once you have completed 2 months (probationary period) of volunteering, you can job shadow other volunteer positions to learn more about Southlake Regional Health Centre or Southlake Residential Care Village.

 Some examples of areas where you can volunteer are:

 Patient Areas: Volunteers support patients and their families in most clinical departments at Southlake.
 Examples of patient care positions include: Emergency Department, Fracture Clinic, and Surgery

 Non-patient Areas: Volunteers support the organization in a variety positions that are not directly related to patient care.
 Examples of non-patient volunteer roles include: Courtesy (Way-finding), Concierge, Gift Shop Associate, Mail Delivery, and Laboratory Volunteer

 Volunteers at Southlake Residential Care Village visit one on one with the residents, help with activities such as Bingo and Movie Night, as well as share their personal interests with the residents (for example, music or crafts)

 Southlake Regional Cancer Centre